Welcome to the Faculty of Kinesiology and Physical Education!

-The majority of your required first-year courses have fixed meeting times.
+All of your required first-year courses have fixed meeting times.
 These courses form the core of your timetable.
-For KPE182H1, you may choose one of two class meeting times.

-For KPE100H1 and KPE120H1, you have a choice of the tutorial time.
 Tutorials are smaller group learning sessions and are listed on the timetable as TUT.
-You must choose one tutorial section for each of KPE100H1 and KPE120H1 when registering for your course on ACORN.
+In some courses you may be asked to choose a tutorial section when registering for your course on ACORN.

 PRA188Y1 LAB AND TUTORIAL BLOCK

-The PRA188Y1 Lab and Tutorial Block is not an academic course, but a scheduling tool you can use to enrol in labs and tutorials for ANA126Y1, KPE161H1, KPE162H1 and KPE190H1.
+The PRA188Y1 Lab and Tutorial Block is not an academic course, but a scheduling tool you can use to enrol in labs and tutorials for select courses.
 The Lab and Tutorial Block maximizes your timetable by clustering lab and tutorial times for your courses on Fridays.
 In some cases, you may have labs and tutorials for two courses during the same time period on an alternating basis.

-To enrol in the PRA188Y1 lab and tutorial block, select one of the twenty-four sections (PRA0101 - 0124) and add it the same way you would add a course on ACORN.
-Ensure that the section you choose works for both your first and second term.
+To enrol in the PRA188Y1 lab and tutorial block, select one of the twenty-four sections (PRA0101-0124) and add it the same way you would add a course on ACORN.
+Ensure that the section you choose works for both your first and second term timetable.

-The KPE182H1 courses meets in smaller sections of 20-30 students.
+The KPE182H1 course meets in smaller sections of 20-30 students.
 Choose one of the ten sections listed on the timetable.
-The content taught in each section will be the same; however, the location and instructor of the class will vary by section.
+The content taught in each section will be the same; however, the instructor of the class will vary by section.